Exhaust Replacement Cost UK: 2026 Price Guide

 Difficulty Rating: 3/5

-Tools Needed:
+Tools Required:

-• Penetrating oil for seized bolts
+• Penetrating oil and rust treatment

-• Exhaust paste and clamps
+• Exhaust paste and bandage for sealing joints

-• Safety equipment including eye protection
+• Safety equipment (gloves, eye protection)

 Safety Warnings: